A second military projectile has been magnet-fished from the same Massachusetts river in less than a week | CNN

 On Friday, another Brockton magnet fisherman and YouTuber, Sean Martell, pulled out a military projectile from the same stretch of river.
 That one, about 12 inches long and 4 inches in diameter, was in a “severely deteriorated state” and is believed to date from the World War I or World War II eras, a Massachusetts State Police spokesman said.

 This week’s military projectile discovery was an old, heavily deteriorated bazooka round potentially from the World War II era, the state police spokesman, Dave Procopio, told CNN on Wednesday.
-Parker said he and about four other men pulled it out, estimating that it was close to 200 pounds.
+Parker said he and about four other men pulled it out of the water.

 After Parker pulled the projectile out of the river, two people from the Massachusetts State Police bomb squad arrived at about 1 p.m., took the round to a secure location and “safely counter-charged” it, rendering it safe, according to Procopio.
 It was disposed of in an unspecified area of town, according to a Facebook post from Needham police.

-Note: Correction: An earlier version of this story misstated the weight of the ordnance discovered Wednesday.